Gordon Brown: Other issues

-Run-up to succeeding Tony Blair
+Labour leadership bid

-In October 2004, Tony Blair announced he would not lead the party into a fourth general election, but would serve a full third term.
+In October 2004, Blair announced he would not lead the party into a fourth general election, but would serve a full third term.
 Political comment over the relationship between Brown and Blair continued up to and beyond the 2005 election, which Labour won with a reduced majority and reduced vote share.
 Blair announced on 7 September 2006 that he would step down within a year.

 Brown was the clear favourite to succeed Blair; he was the only candidate spoken of seriously in Westminster.
-Appearances and news coverage leading up to the handover were interpreted as preparing the ground for Brown to become Prime Minister, in part by creating the impression of a statesman with a vision for leadership and global change.
-This enabled Brown to signal the most significant priorities for his agenda as Prime Minister; speaking at a Fabian Society conference on 'The Next Decade' in January 2007, he stressed education, international development, narrowing inequalities (to pursue 'equality of opportunity and fairness of outcome'), renewing Britishness, restoring trust in politics, and winning hearts and minds in the war on terror as key priorities.
+Appearances and news coverage leading up to the handover were interpreted as preparing the ground for Brown to become prime minister, in part by creating the impression of a statesman with a vision for leadership and global change.
+This enabled Brown to signal the most significant priorities for his agenda as prime minister; speaking at a Fabian Society conference on 'The Next Decade' in January 2007, he stressed education, international development, narrowing inequalities (to pursue 'equality of opportunity and fairness of outcome'), renewing Britishness, restoring trust in politics, and winning hearts and minds in the war on terror as key priorities.

+On 11 May 2007, after months of speculation, Brown formally announced his bid for the Labour leadership.
+He launched his campaign website the same day as formally announcing his bid for leadership, titled "Gordon Brown for Britain".
+On 16 May, Channel 4 News announced that Andrew MacKinlay had nominated Brown, giving him 308 nominations—enough to avoid a leadership contest.
+A BBC report states that the decisive nomination was made by Tony Wright with MacKinlay yet to nominate at that point.
+Brown replaced Blair as Leader of the Labour Party on 24 June 2007.